 We intend to continue the highest level of service to our members and the public while also cooperating to slow the spread of COVID-19 in the weeks to come.
 We will keep monitoring the situation closely and reassessing week by week.
 Thank you for your patience and understanding during this extraordinary time.

-The Lancaster Bar Association office, located at 28 East Orange Street, Lancaster, PA 17602, will be closed from Monday, March 16 through Friday, March 27 to limit public interactions within our space.
+The Lancaster Bar Association office, located at 28 East Orange Street, Lancaster, PA 17602, will be closed until further notice in order to limit public interactions within our space.
 Our staff will work remotely and be available to return voicemails and emails.

 We will evaluate this fast-moving situation throughout the weeks to come and will post updates here to address this situation.

 Lancaster County Updates: (click on each update to read the full notice)

 During the week of February 23, the first incidence of “coronavirus disease 2019” (abbreviated “COVID-19”) was reported in the United States.
 COVID-19 is a novel (new) coronavirus—named “SARS-CoV-2”—which causes a respiratory illness whose symptoms can range from mild to severe.
 The illness was first detected in Wuhan, Hubei Province, China, before spreading into other countries.
 The first U.S. cases have been the result of importation via travelers from Wuhan and their close contacts.

 Clinical information currently suggests that most cases are mild, with serious illness occurring in about 16% of cases.
 Those prone to serious occurrences of the disease are older people, those with underlying health issues, such as heart disease and diabetes, and those with compromised immune systems.
 Symptoms, such as fever, cough, and shortness of breath, can appear 2–14 days after exposure.
 The disease is believed to be spread through the mucus membranes of the eyes, nose, and mouth, and via airborne droplets from coughing or sneezing.